guilherber/pythermalgreen/README.md

 tst_file = 'tst.tif'
 output = 'way/to/save/your/file.tif'
 ```
-To run the code you just need to use the function
+To run the code, you just need to use the function:
 ```
 from pythermalgreen import pythermalgreen